100% financing home loans for new and repeat home buyers

 What is the average down payment for a house?

-Remember that the borrower’s financial situation affects their down payment.
+Remember that a borrower’s financial situation affects their down payment.
 For example, a first-time home buyer with little or no money in their bank account might choose a zero-down USDA loan.
 However, this loan option comes with upfront and monthly fees that drive up the monthly payment.

 Another first-time buyer with adequate savings might choose to put 20% down or more, to keep monthly payments low.

 In any case, buyers shouldn’t “follow the crowd” when it comes to down payments.
 They should look at their own situation and discover what’s best for them.
-Fortunately, today’s mortgage market lets them choose 0% down, 20%, 50%, or any other amount.

-A word about 100% loans and closing costs
+100 percent loans and closing costs

 Typically, it’s the buyer’s responsibility to pay most of the closing costs.
 That could range anywhere from $2,000 to $5,000 or more.
 That’s why some first-time home buyers are surprised when they have to come up with a few thousand dollars, even when getting a 100% mortgage loan.